kridel-lab/Kridel-Lab-Website/Team.md

 ---

-### Clinical and Research Fellow

-**Tomohiro Aoki, MD PhD**

-Tomohiro is a Clinical Research Fellow at the Princess Margaret Cancer Centre.
-He trained in hematology and oncology in Japan.
-From his front-line experience as a hematologist and oncologist, he felt a strong desire to pursue translational research to improve patient survival for refractory lymphoma patients.
-Then, he obtained PhD at Nagoya University in Japan and moved to Vancouver where he learned cutting-edge translational research skills.
-The central focus of his research is to understand how interactions between immune cells in the tumor microenvironment and tumor cells regulate the development and treatment resistance of lymphoid cancers.
-The ultimate research goal is to discover biomarkers and novel treatment targets.

----

 ### Post-doctoral fellows

 **Rajesh Detroja, PhD**

 Rajesh completed his Ph.D. studies at Bar-Ilan University, Israel, where he developed a novel fast, and an accurate tool called ChiTaH to identify known human chimeric sequences from high-throughput sequencing data.
 ChiTaH was later used to study the expression of recurrent chimeric RNAs in Rheumatoid Arthritis patients.
 Rajesh is interested in studying the multi-omics of cancer by applying bioinformatics and machine learning technologies.
 His current research includes the study of multi-omics profiling of B-Cell lymphoma and circular tumor DNA using Next-Generation Sequencing data analysis.
 This will help classify the types of lymphomas for effective diagnosis and treatment.

-**Michael He, PhD, BSc (Hons), BPharm (Hons)**

-Michael completed his BSc (Hons) and PhD training at the University of Melbourne and the Peter MacCallum Cancer Centre, Australia; after obtained a BPharm (Hons) at Monash University, Australia.
-During his PhD, he developed a novel 3D CRISPR screening platform to understand blood endothelial cell response to cancer therapy, which further revealed epigenetic interactions with anti-angiogenesis for understanding of drug resistance.
-Michael’s current focus is on (1) investigating immunomodulating mechanisms to potentiate epigenetic therapy, (2) characterizing tumor microenvironment interactions, and (3) defining precision medicine/novel therapeutics in B-cell lymphoma.
-The ultimate goal is to uncover strategies for more effective therapy finally toward improved patient outcomes.

 ---